darthale/datascience-learning/learning/ml_framework.md

 3. *Optimization configuration*: what optimizer will you use?
 What will its learning rate be?

 Regarding the choice of a loss function, note that it isn’t always possible to directly optimize for the metric that measures success on a problem.
 Sometimes there is no easy way to turn a metric into a loss function; loss functions, after all, need to be computable given only a mini-batch of data (ideally, a loss function should be computable for as little as a single data point) and must be differentiable (otherwise, you can’t use backpropagation to train your network).

 For instance, the widely used classification metric ROC AUC can’t be directly optimized.
 Hence, in classification tasks, it’s common to optimize for a proxy metric of ROC AUC, such as crossentropy.
 In general, you can hope that the lower the crossentropy gets, the higher the ROC AUC will be.

 # 6. Developing a model that overfits

 Once you’ve obtained a model that has statistical power, the question becomes, is your model sufficiently powerful?
-Does it have enough layers and parameters to properly model the problem at hand  Remember that the universal tension in machine learning is between optimization and generalization; the ideal model is one that stands right at the border between underfitting and overfitting; between undercapacity and overcapacity.
+Does it have enough layers and parameters to properly model the problem at hand? **Remember that the universal tension in machine learning is between optimization and generalization**; the ideal model is one that stands right at the border between underfitting and overfitting; between undercapacity and overcapacity.
 To figure out where this border lies, first you must cross it.
 To figure out how big a model you’ll need, you must develop a model that overfits.

 This is fairly easy: